twitter/cassovary/cassovary-benchmarks/BenchmarksREADME.md

 `project cassovary-benchmarks`.
 Now by typing `run` you can see and choose one of the benchmarks you would like to run.
-You can also use `runMain BenchmarkClassName parameters` to run a particular benchmark, for example `runMain com.twitter.cassovary.PerformanceBenchmark -local=facebook -global-pr`
+You can also use `runMain BenchmarkClassName parameters` to run a particular benchmark, for example `runMain com.twitter.cassovary.PerformanceBenchmark -local=facebook -globalpr`